Supporting reading at Reception (Age 4-5)

 If you have a child in Reception (in England) or Primary 1 (in Scotland), you might have heard a bit about the phonics they’re learning at school.
 Your child will probably come home with sounds to learn and simple reading books to practise.
 These will likely be part of the phonics system that they’re learning at school.

 At school, your child will also be doing other activities to support their reading, such as learning traditional tales and songs, acting out stories, or talking about the books they hear read to them.

 How to help at home

+- Play simple phonics word games based on the sounds your child is learning that week at school.
 Start off using just the speech sounds and then immediately say the word.
-For example, you could say, ‘At the shop I will buy a /m/ /a/ /p/ – map, a /b/ /e/ /d/ – bed, a /d/ /u/ /ck/ – duck.’
-Then, trying just saying the sounds and asking your child to work out and say the whole word.
+For example, you could say, ‘At the shop I will buy a /m/ /a/ /p/ map, a /b/ /e/ /d/ bed and a /d/ /u/ /ck/ duck.
+Next, just say the sound (such as /t/ /o/ /p/ and ask your child to say the word.